Battle of the brands’ social media strategy– Aldi vs Lidl

 Lidl’s Christmas campaign 2020

 The supermarket touches many hearts every year when they launch their Christmas advert.
 Playing on a more emotional side rather than humorous.
 Lidl received 6.4 million views on their latest Christmas advert and 27 million impressions.
 With this, we can see that whether you go for light-hearted humour or emotional investment, the two contrasting campaigns from Lidl and Aldi have similar effects on their social engagement.

 Lidl’s target audience

 Lidl has recently developed its target audience from a slightly lower-class consumer to a more middle and upper class to compete within the market.
 By revamping its social strategy, Lidl plays on this idea of memorable experiences.
-For example, they have developed initiatives to offer vouchers to entertain families, suitability source fresh fish and remove artificial colours from a larger number of their label products.
-This emphasises the relationship the business is trying to have with its consumer by demonstrating their roles at a wider scale, rather than being just a supermarket.
+They have developed initiatives to offer vouchers to entertain families, sustainably source fresh fish, and remove artificial colours from a larger number of their label products.
+This emphasises the relationship the business is trying to have with its consumer by demonstrating their roles at a wider scale within the world, rather than being just a supermarket.

 Aldi vs Lidl